run-ai/docs/graveyard/ldap-integration-self-hosted.md

 ## Post Backend LDAP Configuration

-After installing the Run:AI Backend], Log into Keycloak by browsing to: `https://auth.runai.<company-name>`.
+After installing the Run:ai Backend], Log into Keycloak by browsing to: `https://auth.runai.<company-name>`.

 In the Keycloak administration panel, perform the following: